 Ross Mitchell-Anyon was born in Orange, NSW, Australia in 1954 and came to New Zealand in 1964.

-Ross has been a strong and positive advocate for culture and heritage as a District Counsellor and was personally instrumental in saving some of Whanganui’s heritage buildings.
+Ross was a strong and positive advocate for culture and heritage as a District Counsellor and was personally instrumental in saving some of Whanganui’s heritage buildings.

 In 2015 he fell approximately 12 metres while attempting to repair a leaky roof, resulting in extremely serious injuries.
 After treatment in Wellington and physiotherapy in Porirua he returned to Whanganui.
-He made some pots following his accident but now, sadly, no longer works with clay.
+He made some pots following his accident but had not worked with clay for several years.

 In 2022 Ross was made an Officer of the New Zealand Order of Merit (ONZM).